imranrazik/imranrazik.github.io/index.md

 ### Hi!
 <b> I’m a behavioral ecologist and PhD candidate in the [Carter Lab](https://socialbat.org/) at The Ohio State University. </b> <br/>

 For my dissertation, I work with common vampire bats at the Smithsonian Tropical Research Institute to answer exciting questions related to social bonding, cooperation, and individual variation.
-My primary research questions are as follows:<br/>
+My primary research questions are:<br/>

 1. *How does proximity contribute to the development of enduring social preferences?*<br/>